froggermtp/personal-site/views/posts/state-space-algorithm.md

 The numerator is the absolute value of the difference of the best K range value and the goal--which we computed earlier.
 The denominator is the *u* we just computed.
 So, you should only be plugging in numbers here.

 Finally, insert our prerequisite work into this formula to generate the new domain.
+Note that the *x* is the best state out of the set of K states.
+The *b* is the end value of the current domain; the *a* is the beginnning of the domain.

 $$x \pm \epsilon \frac{b - a}{2}$$